 Total item(s) price

 Price of just the items, not including discounts, taxes, shipping, etc.

 This is important so that you know whether to add to (for tax that is not included) or subtract from (for tax that is included) the order subtotal

 Refund date (if applicable)

 Refund amount (if applicable)

-Once you have the orders exported, filter out the orders that A) didn't have any discount code used, or B) had a discount code used that was not one of your ambassador's codes.
+Once you have the orders exported, filter out the orders that A) didn't have any discount code used, or B) had a discount code used that was not one of your member's codes.
 This will ensure that you are only assessing the orders that are a part of your Due Payouts in Buzzbassador.

-Now, you can go through the ambassador's due commissions, order by order -- matching up the order numbers in Buzzbassador with the order numbers in your Shopify order export -- and follow the same process Buzzbassador did:
+Now, you can go through the member's due commissions, order by order -- matching up the order numbers in Buzzbassador with the order numbers in your Shopify order export -- and follow the same process Buzzbassador did: